leoguignard/Mouse-Atlas/README.md

 # Mouse-Atlas

-This repository contains the softwares proposed in our Mouse-Atlas article: A dynamic atlas of mouse development: multi-scale analysis of gastrulation and early organogenesis
+This repository contains the softwares proposed in the article *In toto imaging and reconstruction of post-implantation mouse development at the single-cell level*.

 ## Description of the repository
 For each of the folders, you can refer to their specific helps.